 According to Professor Gerard Puccio, using creativity to create change in business can be as simple as rethinking when and how we bring it into the mix.

-Although creativity is almost always catalyzed by responding to a situation- a problem that needs solving, an opportunity that needs evaluating- by proactively applying creative thinking skills as a necessary business tool, rather than a reaction or last resort, challenges can be addressed more quickly while opportunities can be transformed more readily into innovative solutions.
+Creativity is almost always catalyzed by responding to a situation.
+A problem that needs solving.
+An opportunity that needs evaluating.
+By proactively applying creative thinking skills as a necessary business tool, rather than a reaction or last resort, challenges can be addressed more quickly.
+And opportunities can be transformed more readily into innovative solutions.
 Being proactively creative means identifying problems and opportunities by rethinking how and when you look at your business.

 Instead of casting aside unknowns, dive into the unknown.
 Study what you don’t know, rather than waiting for information to reveal itself.